jonls/redshift/README.md

 - In GNOME Shell: Settings → Display Settings → Night Light
 - In Plasma: System Settings → Display and Monitor → Night Color
+- In Sway/ Wayfire or other wlroots based compositor → gammastep

 ### Why doesn't Redshift work on Ubuntu with Mir enabled?